severygb/portfolio-severyn-gabe/README.md

 decisions to your audience with the goals of clarity and truthfulness.

 All of the work done here is using R, a programming language for data manipulation and visualization.
-At the beginning of this class I di not know what R was, and at the end I am proficient in using it and have created all the displays below.
+At the beginning of this class I did not know what R was, and at the end I am proficient in using it and have created all the displays below.